ig33kmor3/aws-eks-workshop/README.md

 ## [Update Deployment on EKS Cluster - Lab 5](./5-update-application-deployment)

-Update the containerized application by adding additional airports then containerize a new version for upload to ECR.
+Update the containerized application by adding additional airports then containerizes a new version for upload to ECR.